jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 To configure the application for logging and diagnostics, you have been asked to configure Microsoft Azure Application Insights and add some custom telemetry.

-> **NOTE:** You may need to create an Application Insights Resource in Azure portal depending on your subscription rights.
+> Note: You may need to create an Application Insights Resource in Azure portal depending on your subscription rights.
 After it is created, you can configure it and add to the project using the tasks below.
 To create a new Application Insights resource.

 1. Click **Create** a resource. **Search** the marketplace for Application Insights. **Select** Application Insights.